davidmckennirey/davidmckennirey.github.io/_posts/2021-05-16-node-write-up.md

    skipping: var/www/myplace/package-lock.json  incorrect password
 ```

-Shoot, it looks like the zip is encrypted and none of the user's passwords were correct.
+The zip is encrypted and none of the user's passwords worked to unencrypt it.
 Fortunately, our favorite CPU-based hash cracker (JtR) can crack zipped passwords.
 Kali linux has Jumbo-JtR installed by default, which includes the `zip2john` utility.

 ```bash
 $ locate zip2john